Your City Streets Crews at Work For You!

-- The City of Jacksonville does not spray private property, but will spray on city streets within the area.
+- The City of Jacksonville does not spray private property, but does spray on City streets, within the area.
 Spraying on private property is the responsibility of the property owner.
 The City will however, provide an at home consultation to provide information on what the resident can do to help reduce population spread through the Tip & Toss program.
 The City does not spray on private property, that is the responsibility of the owner

 Do you spray for any bugs besides fire ants and mosquitoes (i.e. bees, termites, etc.)?